Formula Engine

 Function catalog

-The catalog tracks 522 Excel functions across math, statistical, logical, text, date/time, lookup, financial, engineering, information, database, web, cube, and recent (LET / LAMBDA / dynamic array) families.
-The runtime registry currently reports 522 / 522 implemented.
-See Formula coverage for the category breakdown and validation guidance.
+The catalog tracks 522 Excel function names across math, statistical, logical, text, date/time, lookup, financial, engineering, information, database, web, cube, and recent (LET / LAMBDA / dynamic array) families.
+That is the recognition catalog, not a claim that every Microsoft 365 service-backed function is locally implemented.

 Evaluation modes